ajsun2/ios-validator-app/README.md

   - Organization sign-up form customized to each specialty
 - Manage user authorization (user must have admin role to fully sign in)

+Features TBB (to be built):
+- create local storage to track sign ups within the ios app
+- retrieve data to display in admin dashboard (individual and organization)
+- connect sign up with auth0 tenant
+- integrate app with database that can be shared across all platforms (web app, android, ios)